IsarNejad/IsarNejad.github.io/_pages/about.md

 # Latest News

+### September 2024 - I was invited to the "Peel-Halton Professional Development and AI webinar Series for Newcomer-Serving Staff and Partner Organizations" to talk about the “Role and Implications of Generative AI and Larger Language Models in Supporting Newcomers.”
+More than 150 people attended this webinar, and we had a very interesting Q&A session at the end.

+**Abstract:** A successful settlement requires access to accurate information at the right time and a reasonable cost.
+To enhance the efficiency of information delivery, the settlement sector can significantly benefit from AI-enabled tools.
+However, while AI research has previously focused on screening and selection processes in immigration, the potential applications of AI in the settlement sector remain understudied.
+In this talk, I will first explore various applications of AI-enabled language technologies that could be developed for the settlement sector and integrated into its existing service structures.
+Then, given the foundational role of large language models (LLMs) in developing language technologies, I will caution against the ad-hoc use of general-purpose LLMs and present examples of biases, hallucinations, and functional disparities that could negatively impact newcomers.
+The talk will conclude with recommendations for creating LLM-based tools specifically designed for the settlement sector and ensuring they are empowering, inclusive, and safe.

 {: .amaranth-deep-purple}
 ### June 2024 - We organized a tutorial on [Risks of General-Purpose LLMs for Settling Newcomers in Canada](https://facctconference.org/2024/acceptedtutorials) at the ACM Fairness, Accountability and Transparency (FAccT) 2024 conference.
 [Read the Report](https://isarnejad.github.io/files/AI-in-Settlement.pdf){:target="_blank"}